migueldeguzman/blog/src/pages/2019-08-24---athlete-heart/index.md

 <br/>

+*But I did measured it a lot the past few days!!*

 *My decision to cycle arround Cayman Islands, fourteen kilometers everyday non-stop fascinates me to the core.
 I recently checked my resting heartbeat per minute (RBPM) through Samsung Health app and my Smartphone and have found that it is flirting at 58 to 64 heartbeats per minute.
 An athlete's heartbeat is at 40 to 60.
 Mine is so close to an active person in sports!
 Bloody briliant!!!!*

 ![red](red.jpg)